Our Top Spots for Berry & Cherry Picking in Pennsylvania

 Western PA

-Bowser’s Blueberries: This family-owned “U-pick” blueberry farm is located six miles west of Butler, PA, and it kicks off its 2024 season on June 29.
-Blueberries are $2.90 a pound, and buckets and bags are provided.
+Bowser’s Blueberries: This family-owned “U-pick” blueberry farm is located six miles west of Butler, PA, and it kicks off its 2026 season on June 27.
+Blueberries are priced by the pound, and buckets and bags are provided.
 Bowser’s blueberries are not sprayed with any chemicals!
 Farmers Market Nutrition Program (FMNP) & Senior Farmers Market Nutrition Program (SFMNP) Vouchers are accepted, as are cash and debit and credit cards.
 143 McCalmont Rd., Renfrew; (724) 482-2373.

 Pete’s Berry Farm: Pick your own strawberries and and blueberries at this peaceful farm, or purchase them already-picked.
-The 2024 blueberry season starts June 26, with pricing set at $4 per pint for PYO and $5 per pint, already picked.
+The 2026 blueberry season should starts in early July, if possible after this year’s late frost.
+PYO berries are $4 per pint or $5 pre-picked.
 Pete’s is open on Monday, Wednesday, Friday and Saturday, from 9 a.m. to 5 p.m.
 2803 Winner Rd., Sharpsville; (724) 962-2913.

 Norman’s Orchard: Sweet and tart cherries and blueberries are available throughout the summer at Norman’s, with many varieties of grapes, apples and pears ripening throughout the fall.
 You can pick your own fruit directly from the tree or bush or vine, or select from pre-picked fruit.
 You can check its Facebook page for ongoing updates.
 Cash only!
 2318 Butler Logan Rd., Tarentum.